 BIO

-Luna Ikuta is a Japanese–American artist and creative director working across material science, sensory experience, and spatial design.
-Her practice explores how calm, presence, memory, and time can be shaped into contemplative environments that support human well-being.
+Luna Ikuta is a Japanese–American multidisciplinary designer and conceptual artist whose work explores memory, impermanence, and time.
+Working across sculpture, media, and spatial installation, her practice explores how material processes can render the invisible visible, shaping contemplative environments that support human well-being.